 Odd Thomas works as short order fry cook in Pico Mundo, California and he sees the lingering dead.
 He says the dead don’t talk, and he doesn’t know why.
-The morning of August 14th begins for our protagonist with the spirit of Penny Kalisto, a young girl who was brutally raped and murdered.
-She takes his hand and it feels warm in his because that’s how he wants it to feel.
-She leads him up a few streets and down another seemingly in what appears to be a random fashion when she stops and he knows that she’s led him to her killer.
+The morning of August 14th begins for our protagonist with the spirit of Penny Kalisto, a young girl who was brutally raped and murdered, taking Odd's hand and leading him to her killer.
 Harlo Landerson pulls up beside him in his Chevelle convertible and waves an amiable hello.
 Odd becomes overwhelmed with disgust and anguish telling Harlo knows about the memento the young man has kept in his wallet to remind himself of the heinous deed.
 Knowing that he has to be stopped, a chase ensues through the town and into a young woman’s home, where Odd saves her son and stops Harlo from killing again – all before his morning shift at the local diner.

 And that’s just the beginning!
 The lingering dead aren’t the only paranormal entities he is sensitive to.
 He sees creatures he calls Bodach’s.
 They are not demons, nor were they ever human – they are the harbingers of evil.
 They feed off of darkness and hate, and will swarm when catastrophe is near.
 That is why the character of Fungus Bob, a particularly odiferous patron of his diner, becomes the object of Odd’s obsession when he sees several bodachs sniffing, caressing and swirling around the aforementioned petri dish, Bob Robertson.

-In deference to Odd's exceptional abilities as a fry cook and his famous incredible light and fluffy pancakes, I tried my hand at a bit of the same and while I may not have been gifted the ability to make pancakes that will make the eater see the face of God with each orgasmic bite, I think I came pretty close.
+In deference to Odd's exceptional abilities as a fry cook and his famous incredible light and fluffy pancakes, I tried my hand at a bit of the same, and while I may not have been gifted the ability to make pancakes that will enable the eater to see the face of God with each orgasmic bite, I think I came pretty close.

 Odd Thomas's Fluffy Pancakes and Shannon's Homemade Strawberry Syrup